sssersh/too_constexpr/README.md

 # CANT
-## Constexpr allocations (non transient) library
+## Constexpr allocations (non transient)

 ---

-C++20-compatible library which implement constexpr non-transient allocator for standard containers.
+C++20-compatible library which implements constexpr non-transient allocator for standard containers.

 Now it supports **std::string** and **std::vector** (just because there is no other dynamic constexpr containers in standard library)